wevm/viem/site/pages/account-abstraction/accounts/smart/signUserOperation.md

 - **Type:** `bigint`

-Extra gas to pay the bunder.
+Extra gas to pay the Bundler.

 ```ts twoslash
 import { toCoinbaseSmartAccount } from 'viem/account-abstraction'